-Our travellers' safety is absolutely our top priority, and we will re-arrange itineraries, cancel sections of a tour, or cancel an entire booking if we feel that we can not run the tour safely.
-Over the last two years our Egyptian team has gained a lot of experience in both analaysing the situation on the ground and reacting to developments and making adjustments to itineraries.
+Our travellers' safety is absolutely our top priority, and we will re-arrange itineraries, cancel sections of a tour, or cancel an entire booking if we feel that we can not run your tour safely.
+Over the last five years our UK and Egyptian teams have gained a lot of experience in both analaysing the situation on the ground and reacting to developments and making adjustments to itineraries.
 We will continue to act on and build on this experience.

 As a company that specialises in travel to Egypt, we also have a responsibility to our Egyptian team of office staff, guides and representatives.
-The last two years have been a very tough time for the tourist industry in Egypt, and we want to support it as much as possible.
+The last few years have been a very tough time for the tourist industry in Egypt, and we want to support it as much as possible.
 We therefore need to strike a balance between providing flexibility to our customers, and also ensuring we try to send as many travellers to Egypt as possible.
-Our visitors to Egypt since the 2011 revolution have almost unanimously returned with rave reviews about their experiences and the reception they have received by the Egyptian people (some sample reviews from recent travellers are given below.
+Our visitors to Egypt since the 2011 revolution have almost unanimously returned with rave reviews about their experiences and the reception they have received by the Egyptian people.

 We understand that cancellation rules can sometimes be confusing, and have made some notes below that will hopefully be helpful.
 All bookings are covered by our standard booking conditions though we do try to be flexible with these, and often relax cancellation/rebooking rules in exceptional circumstances.
 As a UK company, we make decisions based on our local team's knowledge of the situation on the ground, and also always follow the travel advice provided by the UK Foreign Office...